luyadev/luya/docs/guide/app-security.md

 ]
 ```

-## Json response cruft prepend
+## JSON response cruft prepend

 A JSON vulnerability allows third party website to turn your JSON resource URL into JSONP request under some conditions.
 To encounter this, the server can prefix all JSON requests with following cruft `")]}',\n"`.
-This is auto enabled for all json responses which are provided by the admin module trough the APIs.
+This is auto enabled for all JSON responses which are provided by the admin module trough the APIs.

 ```php
 'admin' => [